 Caught quickly, treatment options can stop infantile epilepsy in its tracks.
 The treatment consists of adrenocorticotropic hormone (ACTH) and vigabatrin, often used in combination.
 With these medications, spasms can disappear in as little as a few days.
 The Infantile Epilepsy Center also uses other treatments such as ketogenic diet and epilepsy surgery to help control infantile epilepsy.

 Of the patients with infantile spasms who were treated with a combination of ACTH and vigabatrin, 91% were spasm free at two weeks and 73% were spasm free after six months.

-“Time to treatment makes a huge difference in long-term outcomes,” says Weatherspoon.
+“Time to treatment makes a huge different in long term outcomes,” says Weatherspoon.
 “Anything that shortens this time is critical for positive outcomes for development and seizure relief.”

-One of Weatherspoon’s goals is to continue education for families and pediatricians around the country of the effects of infantile epilepsy so that infants are diagnosed faster.
+One of Weatherspoon’s goals is to continue education for families and pediatricians around the country in regards to the effects of infantile epilepsy so that infants are diagnosed faster.
 Babies change, and their development can deteriorate rapidly.
-If families know what to look for and doctors know how to recognize it and refer appropriately, the treatment process for infantile epilepsy will flow smoother and quicker.
+If families know what to look for and doctors know how to recognize it and refer appropriately, the treatment process for infantile epilepsy will start to flow more smoothly and quickly.

 Le Bonheur Children's Hospital depends on the generosity of friends like you to help us serve 250,000 children each year, regardless of their family’s ability to pay.
 Every gift helps us improve the lives of children.Donate Now